dave-miles-hmrc/sensu-core_stack/README.md

 ## Security

-If you discover any security related issues, please email ando@sqroot.eu instead of using the issue tracker.
+If you discover any security related issues, please fork, fix and raise a pull request

 ## Credits